madprops/gifmaker/README.md

 ---

-`fps` (frames per second) modifies the speed between frame change (ms).

-A bigger `fps` = A faster gif.

-`frames` is the amount of frames to use if `--words` is not used.

-`left` is the padding from the left edge.

-`right` is the padding from the right edge.

-`top` is the padding from the top edge.

-`bottom` is the padding from the bottom edge.

 You only need to set `left` or `right`, not both.

 You only need to set `top` or `bottom`, not both.

-If these are not set then the text is placed at the center.
+If those are not set then the text is placed at the center.

-`size` and `thick` modify the text's size and thickness.

-`width` sets a fixed width to every frame.
-Height is always automatic.

 ---